cloudevents/spec/spec.md

 * Description: This is a place for custom key-value pairs a producer or middleware wants to include to provide additional identity information about the event.
-The syntax and semantics of each specific label inside this bucket are open for each event type producer to define and will not be defined by this specification.
+The syntax and semantics of each specific label inside this map are open for each event type producer to define, but the keys of this map are of type string and the values are restricted to be of simple types only.
   For example, a travel request messaging event producer could put "TravelRequestID: 123456" as an identity label for a travel request event, a home IoT device event producer could put